-Chocolate Cake with Raspberry Filling and Coconut Cream Frosting.
+Chocolate Cake with Coconut Cream Frosting.
 The title is long, but the recipe is simple.
-It’s an easy scratch chocolate cake layered with some raspberry pie filling and frosted with a mixture of whipped cream, sour cream, sugar and coconut flakes.
+It’s an easy scratch chocolate cake layered with some raspberry pie filling (or preserves) and frosted with a mixture of whipped cream, sour cream, sugar and coconut flakes.

 Here’s a link to the original version from Woman’s Day.